cdslaborg/paramonte/src/interface/C/README.md

 ### Building and running ParaMonte simulations on Windows

++   **Note**: Theoretically, you can use any C/C++ compiler on Windows to build and link your ParaMonte applications against the ParaMonte library.
+However, the ParaMonte library example build scripts, as described below, currently only recognize the Microsoft and Intel C/C++ compilers.

 +   **Install the Microsoft Visual Studio (>2017)**: You will need to have a recent Microsoft Visual Studio (MSVS) installed on your system.
 The community edition of this software is available free of charge.
 When installing MSVS, make sure to install all the C++ components and compiler of the Visual Studio.

-+   **Optionally Install the Intel Parallel Studio**: If you are a student/teacher/faculty/open-source-developer, you can also download and install, free of charge, the most recent **Intel Parallel Studio** on your system which, by default, includes the Intel MPI library.
++   **Install the Intel Parallel Studio**: If you are a student/teacher/faculty/open-source-developer, you can also download and install, free of charge, the most recent **Intel Parallel Studio** on your system which, by default, includes the Intel MPI library.
+You can follow the instructions given [on this page](https://www.cdslab.org/recipes/programming/intel-parallel-studio-installation-windows/intel-parallel-studio-installation-windows) to install the Intel Parallel Studio on your system.

 +   **Open the right command-line interface to build/run the ParaMonte example**: If the ParaMonte library that you intend to use is built for 64-bit architecture, then make sure you open a 64-bit instance of the command-line interface in either of the two cases below:
     +   If you have installed Intel Parallel Studio, open an instance of the **command-line interface** that comes with Intel Parallel Studio from the list of programs in the Windows start menu.
 This is simply a Windows command prompt that has all the necessary compiler variables and paths predefined in it.